linagora/openpaas-doc/_docs/getting-started/linux.md

 ```
 ## Bootstrap the installation

-We provide a small bootstrap script to quickly setup the required repositories on the machine you will install OpenPaas on.
+We provide a small bootstrap script to quickly setup the required repositories on the machine you will install OpenPaaS on.
 To use it, simply run, as _root_:

 ```bash
 wget -qO - get.open-paas.org | bash